HMS Repulse (1916): 1930s reconstructions

 After Repulse completed her 1926 refit, she remained in commission, aside from a brief refit from July to September 1927, with the Battlecruiser Squadron of the Atlantic Fleet until she was paid off in June 1932 prior to beginning her reconstruction in April 1933.
 Most of the existing layers of high-tensile steel that constituted the ship's horizontal armour were replaced by non-cemented armour plates 2.5–3.5 in in thickness and the torpedo control tower was removed from the aft superstructure.
 A fixed catapult replaced the midships 4-inch triple mount and a hangar was built on each side of the rear funnel to house two of the ship's Fairey III aircraft.
 One additional aircraft could be carried on the deck and another on the catapult itself.
 Electric cranes were mounted above each hangar to handle the aircraft.

 The four 4-inch AA guns were moved, one pair abreast the rear funnel at the level of the hangar roof and the other pair abreast the fore funnel on the forecastle deck.
 Four prototype QF 4-inch Mark XV dual-purpose guns were added in twin-gun Mark XVIII mounts abreast the mainmast.
 Two octuple Mark VI 2-pounder mounts were fitted on extensions of the conning-tower platform abreast the fore funnel.
 Above these a pair of quadruple Mark II* mountings for the 0.5-inch Vickers Mark III machine gun were added.
 These mounts could depress to −10° and elevate to a maximum of 70°.
 The machine guns fired a 1.326 oz bullet at a muzzle velocity of 2520 ft/s.
 This gave the gun a maximum range of about 5000 yd, although its effective range was only 800 yd Repulse received two High-Angle Control System anti-aircraft directors, one Mark II on the fore-top and a Mark I* mounted on a pedestal above the rear superstructure.
 The two submerged torpedo tubes were removed and the vacant spaces sub-divided and turned into store-rooms.

 Repulse was assigned to the Mediterranean Fleet when she recommissioned in April 1936.
-She transported 500 refugees from Valencia and Palma, Majorca to Marseilles, France in late 1936 after the start of the Spanish Civil War.
+She transported 500 refugees from Valencia and Palma de Mallorca to Marseille, France in late 1936 after the start of the Spanish Civil War.
 The ship was present at the Coronation Fleet Review at Spithead on 20 May 1937 for King George VI.
 Repulse was sent to Haifa in July 1938 to maintain order during the Arab Revolt.
 She was selected to convey the King and Queen during their May 1939 Canadian Tour and she was refitted between October 1938 and March 1939 for this role.
 The twin 4-inch AA guns were replaced by two more Mark V guns and two additional quadruple .50-calibre mounts were added.
 The King and Queen ultimately travelled aboard the liner RMS Empress of Australia while Repulse escorted them on the first half of the journey.